IFTA Filing Guide for Owner-Operators

 • Forgetting deadhead miles.
 Empty miles count toward your total and state mileage.
 Don't skip them.

 • Using last quarter's tax rates.
-IFTA rates change quarterly.
+IFTA rates can change quarterly.
 Using stale rates will produce incorrect results.

 The Quarterly IFTA Workflow